agstack/weather-server/README.md

 The data for this service comes from several sources with the intent of providing the best data we can.
-In some areas such as the US and parts of Europe data from weather stations, radars and other sensors are aggregated and models are used to re-process that source source to get a very detailed grid of estimated values with very high quality even in the face of missing data or bad calibrations.
+In some areas such as the US and parts of Europe data from weather stations, radars and other sensors are aggregated and models are used to re-process that source to get a very detailed grid of estimated values with very high quality even in the face of missing data or bad calibrations.
 In other areas, we may have to make do with lower resolution data such as raw weather station data, but the goal is always to provide data that is as good as we can reasonably provide.